Fantasy Sports Payment Processing

 Chargebacks are always a concern in any vertical in high risk merchant processing.
-This is why most banks have a 2% threshold.
-This can be configured by either number of transactions or volume of sales.
+This is why most banks have an approximate 2% threshold.
+This can be configured by either the number of transactions or the volume of sales.
 Fantasy sports is no exception to this rule.
 So with that three to six months of processing history, the bank is really looking to see that you didn’t have high chargebacks.
 This single factor (outside of general fraud) is their largest concern.
-In terms of branding, another factor they consider is reputational risk, which is more subjective based on the message your company and website is projecting.
+In terms of branding, another factor they consider is reputational risk, which is more subjective based on the message your company and website are projecting.

 Fantasy Sports Payment Gateway

 Assuming your business can meet these criteria we have banks that are willing to work with you.
 Be sure to compare rates in your industry and find the payment gateway that helps you process transactions smoothly.
-Once setup with an account and a service to transact online, you’ll be ready to take on the competition in fantasy sports.
+Once you’re set up with an account and a service to transact online, you’ll be ready to take on the competition in fantasy sports.